nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ```

 ### Marking a student's attendance: `mark`
-Marks the attendance of the specified student (or all students) from the student list.
+Marks the attendance of the specified student (or all students) in the session.
 ```
 mark INDEX a/ATTENDANCE_TYPE
 ```